-Our most recent Ofsted inspection (19th June 2019)
+Our most recent Ofsted inspection (11th and 12th July 2023)

-This highly encouraging report has given Wayland Academy an overall grade of ‘Requires Improvement’.
-This means that Wayland Academy is now out of special measures, and we can now look forward to building on 2 years of sustained improvements.
+This report has given Wayland Academy an overall grade of ‘Good'.
+This means that Wayland Academy is now out of Requires Improvement.

 What we need to do to improve further

 We recognise that we need to continue improving.
 An important positive to come out of this inspection is that Ofsted says we have appropriate strategies in place to do this.
 For example:

 - We can further improve the quality of teaching, learning and assessment by ensuring our strategy for increasing the effectiveness of teaching becomes fully established across all years and subjects.

 Parents can give their views on the academy using Ofsted's Parent View website.